 Prior to Avo only 1-2 analysts could make changes to the taxonomy and without branching, we could only manage a single change at a time.
 With Avo we have all our teams creating branches of changes that can be QA'd by the team.Read the G2 Review

 Design complete and consistent data structures faster by re-using events across platforms and properties across events.
-Bundle related properties into property groups to quickly add them to your events.
+Bundle related properties into property bundles to quickly add them to your events.